squirrel-sql-client/squirrel-sql-code/sql12/plugins/cache/doc/readme.txt

-Plugin to show query statistics and plan for the Intersystems Cache database.
+Plugin to show query statistics and plan for the Intersystems Cache/IRIS database.

-As a prerequisite for this Plugin a class written in COS stated below has to be imported into the Cache server.
+As a prerequisite for this Plugin a class written in COS stated below has to be imported into the Cache/IRIS server.